-I do my best to return Blackboard course emails within 24 hours, with the exception of Sundays and holidays.
+I do my best to return Blackboard course emails within 24 hours Monday-Thursday and Friday morning.
 This is going to require some planning on your part; you won't be able to wait until the last minute to complete assignments.